 Federal court cases involving crimes committed on federal property can be extremely complicated.
 The penalties for federal crimes can also sometimes be very severe.
 But, we are prepared to help clients navigate the legal system.
 We are well-versed in the law, and understand the federal criminal justice system in Pennsylvania.

 “Why should I hire Mazzoni Karam Petorak & Valvano to handle my case?”

-If you or someone you know is charged with an offense committed on a federal land, contact us immediately.
-Schedule an appointment at our law firm in downtown Scranton just blocks away from the federal courthouse on North Washington Avenue.
-Call (570) 348-0776 for no-cost consultation.
+If you or someone you know is charged with an offense committed on federal land, contact us immediately.
+Schedule an appointment at our law firm in downtown Scranton, just blocks away from the federal courthouse on North Washington Avenue.
+Call (570) 348-0776 for a no-cost consultation.